 Approach Canada’s changing trademark law with confidence

-At CompuMark, we know these changes impact your trademark management strategy.
+At CompuMark, we know these changes impact your trademark research and protection strategy.
 That’s why we’re making sure you get the coverage you need as Canada becomes an active participant in the Madrid Protocol system of international trademark registration.

 As of June 17: